 Activities such as art and craft, board games, computer access, pool, table tennis, gardening and excursions are offered.
 Comfortable spaces for tea and coffee, conversations and reading or listening to music are provided.
-Free English classes are provided each Wednesday by experienced English as Additional Language teachers in a voluntary capacity.
 An evening meal is offered each Friday, and a sense of community is fostered as refugees and people seeking asylum, from various cultures, participate in meal preparation and serving, share food and conversation together and assist with cleaning up.

 The Welcome Place demonstrates a microcosm of the 'way the world should be' with people of various people groups, nationalities and religions sharing food, culture, conversation, activities and laughter together.
 It fulfills the biblical mandate to provide hospitality to people who are foreigners in the land, extend care for our neighbours, and to show compassion and mercy.

 Welcome Place participants have had these things to say about the program:

 “We come together and have a good time.”

 “It’s a place to find friends and find a new family.”

 “You people here are like my Australian family.”